archfrog/KioskForge/README.md

 [WinSCP](https://winscp.net).
 Please attach the `kiosklogs.zip` file to your bug report, be it via mail or via GitHub.

-All sensitive information (user name, user password, Wi-Fi name, Wi-Fi password, and the public SSH key) have automatically been redacted out of the `.kiosk` file before it is included in the ZIP archive.
+All sensitive information (user name, user password, Wi-Fi name, Wi-Fi password, and the public SSH key) have automatically been redacted out of the `.kiosk` file before inclusion in the ZIP archive.
 You can search the file for the string `REDACTED` to verify this.

 **NOTE:** If you are uncomfortable submitting the ZIP archive to GitHub, you are more than welcome to send me a mail with the file.